Isetta-Team/Isetta-Website-Raw/docs/index.md

 # Welcome to Isetta Engine

-We are demystifying game engine development process.
+Our aim is to demystify the game engine development process.

 ## Mission Statement

-The Isetta Engine is a student-driven project about demystifying game engine development and providing a roadmap and relevant knowledge for novice developers.
-To do so, our team will make a game engine by ourselves starting from a collection of base frameworks, and document the process, pitfalls, and advice for our audience with weekly blogs.
-Besides that, we will conduct interviews with experienced professionals to augment our novice perspective.
-We believe the novice perspective from our blogs and expert perspective from the interviews will nicely come together and form a complete document to help people get started.
-This project will span from August to December and all of our progress and code will be accessible via the [git repo](https://github.com/The-Engine-Process/The-Engine).
+Game engine development is a very wide field in the industry, but also a very inaccessible one.
+Budding engineers are advised to just jump into development to learn, and it's for this reason that the Isetta Engine project came to be.

+Our team is building a game engine specialized for the twin-stick shooter genre, but every step of the way we will be documenting our process through a dedicated blog.
+Readers can hear from us personally and get an in-depth look at our journey to create the engine.
+In addition, we will supplement our content through regular interviews with industry professionals who have built their own engines before.

+This project will span from August to December of 2018 and all of our progress and code will be accessible via the [git repo](https://github.com/Isetta-Team/Isetta-Engine).

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">